Henvezz95/deepcompressor/README.md

 </p>

-This is a fork of the Deepcompressor repository.
+This is a fork of the Deepcompressor repository that also support Infinity VAR models.
 Instructions on how to run the tests are coming soon.
+Contact the authors to get the trained models.